nahern/jormungandr/doc/how_to/delegate_from_new_account.md

 We see that the second transaction, where we delegate the stake is **Pending**.
 This is valid once the transaction is `InABlock`.

-### Checking the delegation and balance in the account {#checking-the-delegation-and-balance-in-the-account}
+### Checking the delegation and balance in the account

 We can check the balance in the account: